Iowa vs. Penn State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Iowa has combined with its opponents to score more than 41 points only two times this year.
+- Iowa and its opponents have combined for 41 points -- this matchup's over/under -- only two times this season.

-- Penn State's games have gone over 41 points in three of five chances this season.
+- So far this season, 60% of Penn State's games (3/5) have had more combined points than Saturday's total of 41.

+- The combined points per game average of the two teams, 63.2, is 22.2 points more than Saturday's over/under.

-- Saturday's over/under is 22.2 points lower than the two team's combined 63.2 points per game average.
+- This contest's over/under is 17.4 points more than the 23.6 these two squads combine to allow per game this season.

-- These two squads combine to surrender 23.6 points per game, 17.4 fewer than this contest's over/under.

-- The Hawkeyes and their opponents have scored an average of 47.6 points per game in 2021, 6.6 more than Saturday's total.
+- The average total in Hawkeyes games this season is 47.6, 6.6 points above Saturday's over/under of 41.

+- The 53.6 PPG average total in Nittany Lions games this season is 12.6 points more than this game's over/under.

 Iowa Stats and Trends

-- Iowa is 4-1 against the spread and 5-0 overall in games when it scores more than 12 points.
+- Iowa is 4-1 against the spread and 5-0 overall this season when the team scores more than 12 points.

 - The Hawkeyes average 320 yards per game, just 5.8 more than the 314.2 the Nittany Lions give up per outing.

-- Iowa is 2-0 against the spread and 2-0 overall when the team totals more than 314.2 yards.
+- In games that Iowa picks up over 314.2 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Hawkeyes have four giveaways this season, while the Nittany Lions have nine takeaways .

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.